 - How will they make redundancy payments?

-The consultation should be a two-way process that requires your involvement, and you should discuss any alternatives to redundancy.
+The consultation should be a two-way process that requires your involvement, and you should discuss any alternatives to redundancy (ACAS website).
 This could include moving to another branch of the company, pay freezes, or the removal of overtime.

 At your consultation, you should not be afraid to ask difficult questions, or to suggest possible alternatives to compulsory redundancy.
 If your employer intends to make more than 20 employees redundant in a 90-day period, then further collective consultation is necessary by law.